cournape/Bento/doc/source/faq.rst

 Surely, supporting building extensions on every platform is a huge task ?
 =========================================================================

 Not really.
+People often (wrongly) assume that distutils has a lot of platform-specific knowledge, in particular to build C extensions.
+Except for a few exceptions (mostly on non-Unix platforms), most of this knowledge actually comes from autoconf through the sysconfig module.

 When I started working on Numscons, a new build system for NumPy and SciPy based on `SCons`_, supporting C extensions was not very difficult compared to interactions with distutils.
 Numscons is around 2000 LOC (compared to distutils 10 0000 LOC), and supports most major platforms, including Mac OS X, Windows 32 and 64 bits, Linux, Free BSD, Solaris, etc...
-To be fair, numscons depends on scons itself for some platform peculiarities, but so does distutils (which relies on autoconf on many platforms through syconfig).
+To be fair, numscons depends on scons itself for some platform peculiarities, but so does distutils.

 What about existing projects using distutils ?
 ==============================================